yegor256/blog/static/talks.md

 Even though it's a big (more than 1,000 people) and popular European conference about Java, my overall impression was not really positive.
-The venue was not comfortable at all (it was a cinema), there were no tables for food, and we were eating lunch in cinema chairs :) The number of talks and tracks was too many, and the audience was very unfocused.
+The venue was not comfortable at all (it was a cinema), there were no tables for food, and we were eating lunch in cinema chairs.
+The number of talks and tracks was too many, and the audience was very unfocused.
 What seriously affected my impression was the way listeners left the rooms during the talks;
 check out this [tweet](https://twitter.com/yegor256/status/731113702691352576).